cinar/indicator/trend/README.md

 <a name="Wma"></a>
 ## type [Wma](<https://github.com/cinar/indicator/blob/v2/trend/wma.go#L15-L18>)

-Wma represents the configuration parameters for calculating the Weighted Moving Average \(VWMA\).
+Wma represents the configuration parameters for calculating the Weighted Moving Average \(WMA\).
 It calculates a moving average by putting more weight on recent data and less on past data.

 ```
 WMA = ((Value1 * 1/N) + (Value2 * 2/N) + ...) / 2